checkeverything.ch

 • Is this OEM or aftermarket quality?

-• What warranty do you provide on the repair?
+• What warranty do you give on the repair?

 • What happens if the repair fails within 30 days?